 FESTIVE TABLESCAPE

-To begin this project, I started with the china that my client already owned.
+To begin this project, I started with the Christmas china that my client already owned.
 Her china is called Royal Hunt by Noritake, and the beautiful jewel-toned plaid design was perfect for my inspiration to begin.

-CHINA CENTERPIECE & GIFT
+HOLIDAY PLACE SETTING CENTERPIECE & GIFT

 I love to create a beautiful element that will sit on each plate.
 After strolling Target, I found these cute cookie cutters by Hearth & Hand.
-The gold tone was perfect as the gift and centerpiece for each dish.
+The gold-tone color was perfect as the gift and centerpiece for each dish.
 So I simply added some ribbon and a tiny sprig of pine to each plate.
 Then sit each place setting on a cable knit throw that is sitting on top of a white tablecloth.

 CLOTH NAPKIN